zeehjr/hubii/README.md

 This command sets up a PostgreSQL instance on port 5432.

-5. **Database Migration:** Migrate all databases by executing the following command in each application directory:
+5. **Database Migration:** Migrate all databases by executing the following command in the root directory:

 ```
-pnpm prisma migrate dev
+pnpm prisma:migrate
 ```

-6. **Start the Applications:** Finally, run the applications by executing the following command in each application directory:
+6. **Start the Applications:** Finally, run the applications by executing the following command in the root directory:

 ```
 pnpm dev